 “We will never generate a stable economic recovery from the depths of the “Great Recession” without an energetic response from both small and medium-sized businesses (SMEs)”.

 The Nigerian graduates, busy working professional and retirees can no longer rely on salaries, pensions and post service years of unknown future jobs.

-Government agencies have played and continue to play significant roles in the growth and improvement of SMEs sub-sector in Nigeria, but more efforts are required if we are to achieve success.
+Though many government agencies and institutions have played and continue to play significant roles in the growth and improvement of SMEs in Nigeria; but more efforts are required if we are to achieve success.